razorpay/blade/rfcs/2021-06-15-shipping-blade.md

 # Open Questions
 1. Do we need any changes in our src directory structure to support our needs?
-2. We have custom types defined at a lot of place so how do we merge them with the types generated by tsconfig?
+2. We have custom types defined at a lot of place so how do we merge them with the types generated by tsconfig? - _Resolved in [Generating TS types for consumers](#generating-ts-types-for-consumers) section_
    * Maybe use something similar to [this library](https://www.npmjs.com/package/npm-dts).

 # References